APNA Position: Whole Health Begins with Mental Health

 - All providers should have facility with mental health and substance use screenings to allow for prevention, early identification, brief intervention, and referral to treatment.

 A successful and healthy society depends upon the mental health of its constituents.
 As it stands now, the prevalence of mental illness and substance use disorders continues to exact a toll across our communities.
 National, state, and local policies and regulations must take immediate action to ensure that policies are put into place which promote a proactive approach to wellness.
-The American Psychiatric Nurses Association believes that this proactive approach must recognize that mental health serves as the foundation for overall health and therefore mental health and substance use services must be affordable, accessible, and integrated throughout the continuum of care.
+The American Psychiatric Nurses Association endorses this proactive approach to promote mental health as the foundation for overall health.
+Therefore, mental health and substance use services must be culturally sensitive, affordable, accessible, and integrated throughout the continuum of care.

 Approved by the APNA Board of Directors March 15, 2017.